128technology/docs/docs/plugin_bgp_community_services.md

 }
 ```

 - An empty result like this indicates that no match was found for the configured BGP community strings.
-Please check the received prefixes to ensure you are getting the communitie strings you expect
+Please check the received prefixes to ensure you are getting the communitie strings you expect.
 ```json
 {
   "module-name": "bgp-community-services",